-Slack is great for sending instant messages and the occasional (okay, daily) cat picture to your team members.
+Slack is great for sending instant messages, reacting with emojis and the occasional (okay, daily) cat picture to your team members.

 But there’s no way you can manage entire projects in Slack, right?
 Wrong.
 With so many built-in systems, integration capabilities, and handy tools, it’s easy to use Slack to collaborate with your colleagues and keep your projects on the right track.

 We’ve rounded up 10 of our favorite tips and tricks for getting the most out of Slack for all of your project management needs.

 Every project has a channel and every channel has a project in Slack.
 Maximize each project channel by giving it a relevant name, setting a topic, and providing a description of the channel.
 Use the project channel to communicate with team members and share important project updates.

 Then, when a project reaches the finish line, celebrate by archiving the channel in Slack to save the communication and open up space for your next big idea.
 And since Slack allows you to create unlimited channels, your projects will be organized in no time, all the time.